Aluminum Die Casting in Vietnam

 Post Processing Techniques

-After the die casting process, components may require post-processing to enhance their performance and aesthetic qualities.
+After the die-casting process, components may require post-processing to enhance their performance and aesthetic qualities.
 Here are some common techniques:

 - Deburring: This process removes sharp edges and excess material.
 Deburring can be done manually or with machines such as tumbler deburring systems.